Rebeccachristman/Udacity/README.md

 # my-Udacity-courses
 Lab submissions for Udacity nanodegrees:
-AWS Cloud Architect
-Artificial Intelligence (in progress)
+AWS Cloud Architect and Artificial Intelligence (in progress)